JennieNgi/guess-my-number/README.md

+# Guess my number

-# Number Guessing Game
+# Introduction
-# Instructor-guided prject of Udemy course created by Jonus Schmedimann
+- A interactive number guessing game
+- The purpose is to show skills in HTML, CSS, JavaScript

+## Installation
+- Web Browser

+## Game Instruction
+- Open the web browser and the game page
-# A random number will be generated automicaticlly from 1 to 20
+- A random number will be generated automicaticlly from 1 to 20 by the system
-# User will have to guess the number
+- The player will be asked to guess the number
-# Hint will be given
+- Hint will be given if the guess is too high or too low
-# 1 mark will be deducted if the user guess the wrong number each time
+- One mark will be deducted if the player guess the wrong number each time (intial mark is 20)
-# user intial mark is 20
-# if mark goes to zero, the user lose the game.
+- If mark goes to zero, the player lose the game
-# the highest mark record will be shown
+- The highest mark record will be shown
-# a game reset button is set for start a new game.
+- A game reset button is there for player to start a new game anytime

+## Code Explaination
+- Document Object Model is implemented
+- If else statement is used
+- While loop is used

+## Credit/Acknowledgment
+- Instructor-guided project
+- Udemy course created by Jonus Schmedimann